webmasterkai/wayoffthegrid/docs/orientation/4-rigging.md

-# Rigging & Sails
+# Rigging

-We recommend that, a professional yacht rigger be employed to set up your mast and rig.
-Your commissioning dealer will employ, or be able to recommend, a rigger for your boat.
+It's recommend that a professional yacht rigger be employed to set up the mast and rig.
 If you wish to carry out your own mast and rigging work / after the original commissioning, it is essential that you familiarise yourself with the basic principles of mast tuning.
 Tuning involves adjusting the tension in the shrouds and stays so that the mast will remain straight from side to side in most sailing conditions with an appropriate amount of rake and fore to aft bend for comfortable helm balance.
 Tuning must be carried out in two phases - tuning at the dock and tuning while under sail.
 Some definitions and explanations follow.

 *Standing rigging* refers to the fixed pieces of stainless steel rod or wire supporting the mast.
 Those which offer fore and aft supports are called stays 1 (backstay, forestay, etc.).
 The forward-most stay which carries the genoa/reacher is known as the forestay; the Jib stay, next aft, is also known as the inner forestay.
 Those which provide athwartships (transverse) support are called shrouds.
 The shroud running from the masthead to a chainplate on the deck near the rail is the cap or upper shroud.
 Below it, originating at the upper spreader base is the intermediate shroud.
 At the lower spreaders, there are two lower shrouds on each side, the forward lowers (port and starboard) and the after lowers (port and starboard).